roydejong/upload-buddy/README.md

 - **Any non-200 status code is seen as an error.**
     - You may optionally include a plain-text error message in the response body that will be shown to the user.

+## Extras

+### Cropper.js

+Integration with [Cropper.js](https://github.com/fengyuanchen/cropperjs) is supported.
+Simply include the library before activating Upload Buddy, and when an image is selected, a "Crop" button will appear (we will test if `window.Cropper` is defined).

+Once the image has been cropped, it will be re-uploaded automatically, and the field's value will be updated accordingly.